Philippine Poetry: Its Form, Language, and Speech

 Structure

+This refers to the arrangement of words and lines, either together or apart.
 It also refers to the way the interdependent parts of it are organized to form a whole poem.

 Word Order

-A poet may use a word grammatically or not – often called as a poetic license – and may invent words, too.
+This is the natural or unnatural arrangement of words in a poem.
+A poet may use a word grammatically or not — often called a poetic license – and may invent words, too.